 Take the square pieces cut earlier and apply two of them to the clear tape – glossy side down – leaving a 1/2″ space in between (you can use one of the squares as a spacer as shown below).
 The squares will stick temporarily to the tape and act as a mask where you don’t want the foil.

-Apply the silver foil (dull side down) to the first exposed square and rub it well to adhere it to the tape.
-Carefully peel it back to expose the foil that’s stuck to the double-sided tape.
-Move on to the next exposed square with the same colour of foil and adhere it in the same way.
-If there are any spots that were missed, you can rub a fresh piece of foil onto those areas to fill in, but it doesn’t have to be perfect!
+If you’re happy with the result, move on to the next exposed square with the same colour of foil and adhere it in the same way.
+You can rub a fresh piece of foil onto any spots that were missed to fill in, but it doesn’t have to be perfect!

 Once the first two squares are done, remove the white squares that are still covering the tape.
 Apply the gold foil to those remaining squares.
 You’ll end up with alternating silver and gold metallic squares.